tameravci/jekyll-now/_posts/2020-2-24-Developing BAIL's backend - Part 1.md

 Primary (hash) key: Number1_Number2_Date (Numbers are sorted before concataenation) Sort (range) key: Number that entered the plan details first
 ```

+This way both our write & read (match) operations will be O(1).
+Here's how it works:

+1. Let's say a User 2 with Number 2 enters the plan they wish to cancel with User 1 with Number 1 on Date X.
+2. Backend sorts Number 1 and Number 2 numerically and concats them with the date.
+Let's say it turned out to be Number1_Number2_DateX.
+3. Backend first queries the DB with that being the hash key, PK=Number1_Number2_DateX.
+It finds out there are no records.
+4. Backend writes the record into the DB with PK=Number1_Number2_DateX and SK=Number2
+5. A day after User 1 with Number 1 also realizes they wish to cancel so they submit the request on BAIL APP.
+6. Backend sorts Number 1 and Number 2 numerically and concats them with the date.
+It becomes Number1_Number2_DateX.
+7. Backend queries the DB with that being the hash key, PK=Number1_Number2_DateX.
+It finds a record in O(1) constant time because that was our hash key.
+This is good news- confetti time.
+8. Backend sets up the notication event and time for further processing.

+Unfortunately, we can't query this table for retrieving all the plans given a number so we would have to store the details in a parallel table with PK=Number, and sort keys being withWhom and date and status.
+Actually mirroring the plan in-memory data structure.
+That should work and retrieve the plans (sorted by today onwards) in linear time given a phone number (user)

+That wraps up the data model.
+I shall now briefly cover the dependencies that we will utilize and proceed to the implementation in the next blog post.

+Since I'm an AWS geek I won't look elsewhere.
+We need a persistent NoSQL data storage and we have no better option than DynamoDB.
+Simple, consistent API.
+Easy enough.

+We will use SNS with SMS integration.
+SMS is not inherently "reliable" unless we use Transaction feature supported by SNS.
+I think OPT may fall into this category.
+I will have to double check.
+We will also use SNS for notification texts and they will have to be promotional.
+Cost should be minimal at first but with more users SMS would cost the company money so we would have to look into actual push notification integration.

+CW Events can be used in a fairly straightforward way to integrate "cancel notification" scheduling which would then trigger SNS-SMS push notifications.
+Once the storage returns a record to step #7, the backend should schedule a CW event.

+We should be able to build the entire backend in Lambda.
+No need for any persistence or customization in the compute layer.
+Nothing complicated.
+Short, plain simple functions with no timeout concerns.
+The cold start would be annoying but now they have reserved dedicated lambdas that we can take advantage of.
+At first, Lambda would be great since it will scale with usage.
+If the app became extremely popular, we may have to switch to dedicated servers.
+Very hypothetical.

+Finally, we need to write some APIs.
+Yeah, yeah, we may need an API Gw but what was the first rule?
+Simplicity.
+So we will ignore the GW at first.
+Instead, we will setup an unauthenticated Cognito pool (since we are doing authentication out of band) and that pool shall give the android app's aws sdk permissions to call our Lambdas.
+To keep things warm, we can write all the APIs in one lambda or 1 per API.
+Not so sure yet, implementation detail so I'll cover this in the next post.

+Getting excited to build this.
+Hope you enjoyed this guide around system design and keeping things simple as you build your next idea.